tthmok/599.90/components.md

 ### [Project](project.md)

 The project is the primary "development" component of this course.
 Here, you will design and develop a mixed reality experience.
 You will be assessed on your progress and improvement of your project (via documentation), a clear articulation of what you expect to develop (in the proposal), and a clear articulation of what you have developed (in the final report) based on feedback from your peers.
-This is a team-based project component, though the size of your project team is up to you (my recommendation is to select a team size of three peers or more).
+This is a team-based project component with 3-4 members.

 This component has several learning objectives: first, you will learn how to design a mixed reality experience; second, you will learn how to engage with users and to use that feedback to improve your project design; third, you will learn how to work in a team to partition tasks, and finally, you will learn how to present your work in a way that highlights your design process.